INFPUCV/ibex-lib/plugins/optim-mop/README.md

       --eps-contract                    Contract using eps.
       --nb_ub_sols=[int]                Max number of solutions added by the inner-polytope algorithm (default: 50)
+      -v, --verbose                     Verbose output.
+Shows the dominance-free set of solutions obtained by the solver.
+      --plot                            Save a file to be plotted by plot.py.

       filename                          The name of the MINIBEX file.
       "--" can be used to terminate flag options and force all following arguments to be treated as positional options